Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Abstract

 \section{Abstract}

 Reinforcement learning with verifiable rewards (RLVR) has emerged as the leading approach for enhancing reasoning capabilities in large language models.
 However, it faces a fundamental compute and memory asymmetry: rollout generation is embarrassingly parallel and memory-light, whereas policy updates are communication-heavy and memory-intensive.
 To address this, we introduce \textbf{PODS} (\textbf{P}olicy \textbf{O}ptimization with \textbf{D}own-\textbf{S}ampling), which decouples rollout generation from policy updates by training only on a strategically selected subset of rollouts, maintaining learning quality while dramatically reducing update costs.
-We propose a principled subset selection criterion---\emph{max-variance down-sampling}---that maximizes reward diversity, and provide an efficient $O(n\log n)$ implementation.
-Empirically, Group Relative Policy Optimization (GRPO) with PODS achieves the peak test accuracy of vanilla GRPO at least $\mathbf{1.7\times}$ \textbf{faster} across the different reasoning benchmarks and hardware configurations we tested.
+We propose a principled subset selection criterion---\emph{max-variance down-sampling}---that maximizes the variance of reward in the selected subset, and provide an efficient $O(n\log n)$ implementation of this rule.
+Empirically, Group Relative Policy Optimization (GRPO) coupled with PODS achieves the peak test accuracy of vanilla GRPO at least $\mathbf{1.7\times}$ \textbf{faster} across the different reasoning benchmarks and hardware configurations we tested.